ojroques/nvim-lspfuzzy/README.md

 # nvim-lspfuzzy

-This plugin makes Neovim LSP use [FZF](https://github.com/junegunn/fzf) to display results and jump around the code.
+This plugin makes the Neovim LSP client use [FZF](https://github.com/junegunn/fzf) to display results and jump around the code.

-It works by redefining LSP handlers to custom ones that call FZF, therefore you don't need to change any of your LSP mappings.
+It works by redefining LSP handlers to custom ones that call FZF.
+Therefore there is no need to change any of your LSP mappings.
 It's also **small** (currently sitting at ~160 LOC) and **written entirely in Lua**.

 The plugin is compatible only with Neovim 0.5+.